 - What are the benefits to using your product or service?

-- How is your product or service different from your competitors?
+- How is your product or service different from what your competitors offer?

 - How is your product or service branded?